haddocking/haddocking.github.io/publications/index.md

 * R. Versini, V.G.P.
 Reys, A. Kravchenko, R.V.
 Honorato and **A.M.J.J.
 Bonvin**.
 [Integrating the MARTINI2 Coarse-Grained Force Field into HADDOCK3 for Faster Modelling of Large Biomolecular Complexes](https://doi.org/10.64898/2026.04.25.720800). _BioRxiv_ 10.64898/2026.04.25.720800 (2026)

 * S. Grill-Walcher, A. Breitwieser, M. Afzal, D. Pum, **A.M.J.J.
 Bonvin**, C. Oostenbrink and C. Schäffer.
-Molecular Insights into the Dual-Glycoprotein Surface-Layer of the oral bacterium Tannerella serpentiformis. _Journal of Molecular Graphics and Modelling_ In press (2026).
+[Molecular Insights into the Dual-Glycoprotein Surface-Layer of the oral bacterium Tannerella serpentiformis](https://doi.org/10.1016/j.jmgm.2026.109413). _Journal of Molecular Graphics and Modelling_ *146*, 109413 (2026).

 * R. Versini, M. Baaden, **A.M.J.J.
 Bonvin**, P. Fuchs and A. Taly.
 [Full-Length Structural Modeling of Mitofusins with AlphaFold Reveals a Novel Cross-Type Dimerization and Insights into Oligomerization](https://doi.org/10.64898/2026.04.10.717648). _BioRxiv_ 10.64898/2026.04.10.717648 (2026)